Hamid-K/mongobleed/README.md

 - Use `--dump` for a single probe at an exact claimed size (e.g., `--dump 10MB`).
 - `--dump` uses an automatic window when `--dump-window 0`; override it for tighter or wider scans.
 - `--auto` ignores manual `--dump`/offset ranges and picks a size/window based on quick probes.
+- Use `--auto-mode size` if you want maximum leak size instead of speed.
 - The effective cap is the server’s `maxMessageSizeBytes`; values above it will be rejected before parsing.

 ## Improvements